 Financial Aid Information

-For priority consideration, submit a Federal Application for Federal Student Aid (FAFSA) before March 2, 2020.
+For priority consideration to receive financial aid, submit a Federal Application for Federal Student Aid (FAFSA) before March 2, 2021.
 All applicants are encouraged to submit a FAFSA application by the priority deadline of March 2 regardless of their application status.

 Please visit CSUMB's Financial Aid Website for additional information on financial aid, FAFSA, and scholarships.

 To help determine the costs associated with this program, take a look at CSUMB's Cost Calculator.